 Once you have your data available in CSV format it is time to upload it to Google Cloud Storage.
 There are many ways to do this.

-- With a web interface in the Google Developers Console
+- With a web interface in the Google Cloud Platform Console

 - With a command line tool: GSUtil